blueteam0ps/AllthingsTimesketch/README.md

 3. You should have /cases/plaso and /cases/processor folders already created.
 The account you are running Node-RED must have permission on /cases and its sub-folders.
 4. You should have Timesketch and Log2timeline pre-installed on the same host as your Node-RED installation.
 This has been tested using TS and L2T's docker versions.
+5. You should update the Log2timeline and Timesketch CLI parameters within the flow to meet your requirements.

 How to install the workflow?
 1. Download the workflow JSON and Import it using the Node-RED GUI.